spinnaker/halyard/docs/commands.md

  * `edit`: Configure top-level, global configuration parameters.
  * `features`: Display the state of Spinnaker's feature flags.
  * `generate`: Generate the full Spinnaker config for your current deployment.
+ * `location`: Configure & view the current deployment of Spinnaker's target location.
  * `metric-stores`: Configure Spinnaker's metric stores.
 This configuration only affects the publishing of metrics against whichever metric stores you enable (it can be more than one).
  * `provider`: Configure, validate, and view the specified provider.
  * `security`: Configure Spinnaker's security.
 This includes external SSL, authentication mechanisms, and authorization policies.